 TikTok has become a popular social media juggernaut, particularly with young people and teens.
 At the same time, troubling reports have emerged recently about the dangerous things kids are doing to get noticed on the platform.
-Here are some of the most dangerous TikTok trends to watch out for to keep your kids and teens safe.
+Here are some of the most dangerous TikTok trends to watch out for to keep your kids and teens safe — updated for Fall 2021.

 Milk Crate Challenge

 The trend involves stacking several milk crates into a stair formation and attempting to climb to the top.
 While the challenge sounds simple enough, the stacked milk crates form a less-than-stable foundation for climbing.
 The result?
 Countless videos of hapless climbers tumbling from milk crate towers.

 Medical professionals have spoken out against the challenge, citing an obvious risk of grave injury.